t4d-starter-projects/full-stack-angular-11-part10/README.md

 # Mastering Full-Stack Development with Angular 11 Series on WintellectNOW

-This is the starter project for the eighth course in the series.
+This is the starter project for the tenth course in the series.

 ## Prerequisites